commercialhaskell/stack/README.md

 1. You download the `stack` executable from (**FIXME** explain where it gets downloaded from) and put it on your `PATH`
 2. Go to an existing Haskell project with a .cabal file (we'll explain multi-package projects below)
 3. Run `stack build`.
 This will notice that you don't have a `stack.yaml` project configuration file, and create one for you.
 It will identify the most compatible snapshot (either LTS Haskell or Stackage Nightly), and set the current directory as the only package in the project.
+(See section below on snapshot auto-selection for more details.)
 4. Once the stack.yaml file is written, stack will check if you have the correct version of GHC on your PATH.
 If so, it will use it and continue.
 Otherwise, it will recommend that your run `stack setup` to download and install that GHC version.
 You can then run `stack build` again to continue.
     * NOTE: if you already have the appropriate GHC installed, running `stack setup` is a no-op, making it safe for usage in automated scripts
 5. stack analyzes your package's cabal file, finds all necessary dependencies, and then installs the appropriate versions based on your selected snapshot.
 These packages are installed to a snapshot-specific package database, meaning that other projects using the same snapshot can use them, but other projects using a different snapshot will be unaffected by them